Fundamentals of Railway Curve Superelevation

 Transition Between Zero Cross Level and Superelevation.

 When superelevation is applied to a curve consideration must be given to the procedure that will be used to introduce the change from zero cross level condition of the tangent track preceding the curve to the full superelevation of the curve and then back to zero cross level condition of the tangent track following the curve.
 The previously described is referred to as run off, run out or run in, regardless of whether the change in rail elevation is considered to be increasing or decreasing.
-In current full scale practice superelevation run off is preferably accomplished in conjunction with the use of easement curves, also known as transition curves or spirals, that are located before and after a circular curve.
+In current full scale practice superelevation run off is preferably accomplished in conjunction with the use of easement curves, also known as transition curves or spirals, located before and after a circular curve.
 The fundamental element of an easement curve is its varying radius that gradually introduces a change in alignment from tangent to circular curve or vice versa.
 This is taken advantage of by applying superelevation to an easement curve at a rate that corresponds to the rate of change of curvature of the easement curve.
 Rolling stock traversing at constant velocity an easement curve with run off applied will experience a change in the centrifugal force developed as the radius changes and a generally simultaneous counteracting effect produced by the corresponding change in superelevation.
 It should be noted that when the word curve is used individually it is generally understood to mean a circular curve or simple curve, that being a curve of constant radius.

 During the early period of railway construction and operation in the United States, circa 1900, easement curves before and after a circular curve may not necessarily have been used.
 Superelevation run off would instead be applied to a given length of tangent track before and after a circular curve.
 The foregoing is not as satisfactory a method of accomplishing run off as compared to the use of an easement curve due to the fact that the maximum acceptable deviation from zero cross level condition on a tangent track run off may limit the superelevation on the circular curve and thus the velocity on the circular curve.
 In some cases the run off would be divided with a portion of the run off on the tangent and the remaining run off on the circular curve in an effort to increase the superelevation on the circular curve and thus the velocity.
 W. M. Camp addresses this issue in his book "Notes on Track," the first edition published by the author in 1903, which includes the following: "The value of easement or transition curves is greatest where sustained high speed is practicable.
 Elevation for simple circular curves can be run in quite satisfactorily for good speed, [The foregoing refers to run in applied to tangents before and after a circular curve] and it is only where extraordinary results are desired that the greater expense and care necessary to maintain the easement curve can be justified.
 The most practical or satisfactory application of the easement curve is then not so much to curves so sharp that in any event speed must be reduced in running around them, but to those curves of comparatively smaller degree where, with the aid of the transition curve, the slackening of speed may be avoided; and while by using the transition curve a slightly higher speed on curves of, say, about 6 or 8 deg., might be had with a feeling of greater comfort or security, perhaps, still its use on curves less than 6 or 8 deg. must no doubt be the more justifiable practice.
 Not necessarily, then, are transition curves best suited to roads of heaviest curvature.
 Furthermore, it will usually be found that the surroundings which determine the location of a sharp curve will allow of but little room for easements.
 In any case the easement should be no longer than to give sufficient distance in which to run out the elevation.
 Any available room beyond this had better be used in reducing the curvature of the central or circular portion of the curve."